-Personal protective equipment shall be considered “appropriate” only if it does not permit blood or other potentially infectious materials to pass through to or reach the employee’s work clothes, street clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.
+Personal protective equipment shall be considered “appropriate” only if it does not permit blood or OPIM to pass through to or reach the employee’s work clothes, street clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.

 General rules on personal protective equipment are as follows:

 - Employees shall be trained how to use personal protective equipment properly;

 - Personal protective equipment shall be appropriate for the task;